On this page

 If you are unable to apply for a Junior place online, a paper form can be obtained from the Civic Centre in Morden.

 14+ school applications

-Merton does not have any schools that start at Y10 but there are schools across London that admit children from Y10 onwards.
-These are known as University Technical Colleges (UTCs), Studio Schools or 14+ schools.
-A list of these schools is provided along with contact details for further information.
+Merton does not have any schools that start at Year 10 but there are schools across London that admit children from Year 10 onwards.
+These are known as university technical colleges (UTCs), studio schools or 14+ schools.
+A list of these schools is available along with contact details for further information.